VirgilSecurity/ionic-demo-healthcare/README.md

 | AWS_ACCESS_KEY_ID | Your AWS Access Key ID.
 This is read by the `aws-sdk` to authenticate requests to DynamoDB |
 | AWS_SECRET_ACCESS_KEY | Your AWS Access Secret Key.
 This is read by the `aws-sdk` to authenticate requests to DynamoDB |

-- install dependencies for the server:
+- Install dependencies for the server:

 ```
 npm i
 ```

-- install dependencies for the client:
+- Install dependencies for the client:

 ```
 cd client